lmorandini/grunt-clouddity/README.md

 ### clouddity:addhosts

-Adds the cluster IP addresses to the each /etc/hosts of the nodes.
+Adds the cluster IP addresses to each `/etc/hosts` of the nodes (the cluster addresses take precedence, the existing `/etc/hosts` file being appended to the cluster addresses).

 ### clouddity:pull